GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

 When preparing posters for meetings one will often need to include the organization's logo, which may be available to you as an Encapsulated *PostScript* File (EPS) or as a raster image, such as PNG or JPG.
 At other times, you may wish to place photos or other raster images on your map.
-The module :doc:`psimage` can help with this, and like the other map feature placements it requires a reference point and its optional adjustments via the **-D** option.
+The module :doc:`image` can help with this, and like the other map feature placements it requires a reference point and its optional adjustments via the **-D** option.
 In addition, we require one (of two) modifiers to determine the image size.